Northland

 3D view westwards: Mangawhai to Ōpua

-48. Mangawhai Heads–Waipū: 30 km (maps 25, 24)
+48. Mangawhai Heads to Camp Waipū Cove: 25 km (maps 25, 24)

-Mangawhai–Bream Tail Walkway: 3.5 hrs, 7 km (map 25)
+Mangawhai–Bream Tail Walkway: 2 hrs, 7 km (map 25)

-From the carpark on the beach at Mangawhai Heads (end of Wintle St) get onto DoC’s Mangawhai Walkway along the cliffs.
-The TA trail comes out on a tarmac driveway.
-Cross over and go down and up a kauri bush gully on a well-benched zig-zaging track.
-Then head over a hill and descend a bush line to a marshy area and up a spur onto pasture land.
-The trail goes to a subdivision driveway and from a few metres along it takes off over pasture to Bream Tail Rd.
+From the carpark at the beach at Mangawhai Heads (end of Wintle St) get onto DoC’s Mangawhai Walkway along the cliffs.
+You do this by going onto the beach, NOT up the Goldsmith Track to the top of the nearby hill (though there is a great view from there.)
+The walkway departs from the beach.
+It involves a bit of a climb at first but is a very pleasant track and graded at tourist level.
+It is a bit like the Escarpment Track between Pukerua Bay and Paekākāriki in Wellington but not as high and nowhere near as hard.
+It comes out on a tarmac driveway.
+You cross over and go down a kauri bush gully on a well-benched zig-zaging track.
+Then after a marshy area follow a spur on pasture land uphill to a subdivision driveway which becomes Bream Tail Rd.
 After 1.8 km on this you are at its junction with Cove Rd.

 • DragonSpell Retreat – Cullen Rd, Waipū (look out for the signs at very end of Cullen Rd, 7.5km up from Cove Rd, about the intersection of grid lines 1737 and 6008, but you are asked to call ahead first.
 Fee is a koha/donation. cosmickali@gmail.com.
 May not still be going.
 No reply to my email.

-• Waipu hotel – 4 South Rd, Waipū.
+• Waipu Hotel – 4 South Rd, Waipū.
 Cheap rooms ($50 and $70) and camping (possibly this is for campervans though – you will need to check).
 09 432 0306, 022 184 6776.
+As at Feb 2024 the rooms are all occupied by long term guests.

-49. Waipū to Whangārei Heads (at Taurikura): 25 km (maps 24, 23)
+49. Camp Waipū Cove to Whangārei Heads (at Taurikura): 8.5 hrs plus time waiting for water crossing, 34 km (maps 24, 23)

 Bream Bay Walk

 The trail heads north along the beach to Marsden Point.
 There is a track in the dunes just past the power station if wind on the beach is getting you down, and one further inland as well (Ruakākā Pipeline Rd Track) that starts from Sime Rd.
+On a hot, windless day you will be cooler on the beach though.

 Go round Marsden Point to the wharf area.
 Where the map shows a sharp right turn onto a wharf there are some toilets.
 The floating pontoon for pickup by boat to cross the harbour entrance is directly north of here, as per the map.
 And Cafe North is west of the toilets nearby at 12 Ralph Trimmer Drive, though possibly the entrance is on Port Marsden Highway.
 If you don’t have a boat pick up organised from the wharf you can keep going to the Marsden Cove Marina at 48 Rauiri Drive where you may be able to get a boat to take you to the other side (see under the next section below).
 The marina has a café, telephone and toilets.
 It’s a little complicated wending your way through this heavy industrial area and you might be better off giving Marsden Point a miss altogether if you want to go to the marina.
 Cut across to it via Rama Rd and then Marsden Bay Rd.
 There is a beach track into Rama Rd just before you get to Marsden Point Beach carpark.